Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

 What To Do Before

-Be sure when you are doing your pre-tanning routine that you don’t forget to thoroughly exfoliate the skin.
-This step is important regardless because we want the self-tanner adhering to the freshest skin cells possible allowing it to last longer.
-If you’d like, you can also use an exfoliation glove if you really want to do a great job.
+If you’d like, you can also use an exfoliation glove to really do a great job.
 Then, go ahead and continue on with your normal routine.

-Also, make sure that you’re well moisturized before going swimming to help keep your skin from drying out.
-It’s also really smart to use a water-resistant or waterproof sunscreen.
-This can help protect the skin, but it can also help add a layer of protection to your tan.
-When we’re swimming around, after a while the water absorbs into the skin, swelling and causing cell separation, ultimately leading to early tan fading.
+When we’re swimming around, after a while, the water absorbs into the skin, causing swelling and cell separation, ultimately leading to early tan fading.
 So, look for sport sunscreens that offer good water protection.

 Also, whenever the choice is presented to you, try to swim in non-chlorinated water instead of a pool, as these types of chemicals can dry out your skin even faster.